CentreForHydrology/WISKIr/README.md

 # WISKIr
-Functions for retrieving data from a Wiski database
+Functions for retrieving data from a Wiski web server.